Rent Control Laws In California

 Rent control laws in other states

-California is one of only two states that have statewide rent control laws.
+California is one of only several states that have statewide rent control laws.
 Oregon signed the nation’s first statewide rent regulation act in early 2019 (with a maximum increase of 7% plus interest allowed).

 Other cities across the US, from Washington D.C. to New York City, have had rent control laws in place for over 40 years.
 Currently, over thirty states prevent local governments from adopting and enforcing rent control laws altogether.
 Some other states have no legislation regarding rent regulation.